 What ecological and evolutionary processes have generated, and maintain, fern and lycophyte diversity on earth?

 Ferns are the second largest group of vascular land plants (ca. 10,000 species), and lycophytes (ca. 1,300 species) are sister to ferns+seed plants.
-Ferns and lycophytes have historically been underrepresented compared to other plant lineages in studies of phylogenetics, genomics, and physiological ecology, and as a result many questions remain about their phylogenetic relationships, genome structure, and physiological traits that have allowed them to persist and diversify.
-In particular, polyploidy and other reticulate processes (e.g., hybridization, introgression) are now recognized as critical phenomena that have shaped the evolutionary trajectories of many plant lineages, and ferns have the highest rates of polyploidy among vascular plants.
-Despite this, the specific effects of reticulate processes on patterns of relationships and biogeography, genome organization, and physiological ecology, are still largely unexplored in this lineage.
+Ferns and lycophytes have historically been underrepresented compared to other plant lineages in studies of phylogenetics, genomics, and physiological ecology, and as a result many questions remain unanswered about their phylogenetic relationships, genome structure, and the physiological traits that have allowed them to persist and diversify.
+In particular, polyploidy and other reticulate processes (e.g., hybridization, introgression) are recognized as critical phenomena that have shaped the evolutionary trajectories of many plant lineages, and ferns have the highest rates of polyploidy among vascular plants.
+Research on ferns and lycophytes in our lab focuses on several major areas of inquiry, including biogeographic patterns, diversification processes, mating systems, community assembly, genomics/transcriptomics, and physiological ecology, all of which we generally approach from the context of phylogeny.

-Our work focuses on six major focal areas: phylogenetics, physiological ecology, genomics/transcriptomics, biogeography, fern mating systems, and fern community assembly.
-We collect data via field and experimental studies and Sanger and next-generation sequencing, and integrate techniques from several disciplines, including computational and evolutionary genomics, phylogenetic systematics, physiological ecology, and traditional specimen-based botany.
+Our work, whether on ferns and lycophytes or other systems, depends on data collected via field and experimental studies and Sanger and next-generation sequencing.
+We integrate techniques from several disciplines, including computational and evolutionary genomics, phylogenetic systematics, physiological ecology, and traditional specimen-based botany.
 There are many ongoing projects in the lab, including those listed below.